AriBlumstein/AirlineCustomerDB/README.md

 “relation_name”.csv.
 To run this python script, make sure to install pandas, faker, and tqdm.
 You should copy the files into the database in this order: Customers.csv, Flight_Info.csv, Flights.csv, Tickets.csv,  Pet_Customers.csv, Indetification.csv, Rewards_Customers.csv, Reviews.csv.
 This order will prevent the import from failing based on foreign key constraints.
 NOTE: These files contain headers.
 A sample set of the copy commands to run in the psql command line is included in the file [import_data.txt](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/import_data.txt).
 Be sure to update the path to where the csv file is stored.

 ## Dump Command:
-We were successfully able to dump the data and restore it on another computer, using PGAdmin.
+We were successfully able to dump the data and restore it on another computer, using commandline.
 Here is the command:
-### pg_dump --file "path_to_file.sql" --host "localhost" --port "5432" --username "postgres" --no-password --format=c --large-objects --verbose "AirlineCustomer"
+### pg_dump --file "path_to_file.sql" --host "localhost" --port "5432" --username "postgres" --format=c --large-objects --verbose "AirlineCustomer"

+After the command, enter your password for your postgres user.

 ### Output:
-pg_dump: last built-in OID is 16383\\
+pg_dump: last built-in OID is 16383\
-pg_dump: reading extensions\\
+pg_dump: reading extensions\
 pg_dump: identifying extension members\
 pg_dump: reading schemas\
 pg_dump: reading user-defined tables\